GlebBatykov/minerva/README.md

 The `JWT` settings are set using the `JwtAuthOptions` class, the very existence of an instance of the `JwtAuthOptions` class will assume that the user has successfully completed authentication.

-Also in the `JwtAuthOptions' class you can set:
+Also in the `JwtAuthOptions` class you can set:

 - `roles`.
 Roles, one of which must correspond to the user role;
 - `permissionLevel`.
 Roles can contain a `permissionLevel`, this is the access level.
 Allows you to configure access to endpoints more flexibly.